muktoakash/Teaching/README.md

 See detailed [course outline](/MATH73235/MATH73235/Course_Outline-MATH73235.html).

 Note: I am currently revising this course outline to better align with program outcomes and the CEAB attribute requirements.

+---
+Other courses that I have taught:

+- ### MATH 104 Introductory Calculus for Arts and Social Science An introduction to applications of calculus in business, the behavioural sciences, and the social sciences.
+The models studied will involve polynomial, rational, exponential and logarithmic functions.
+The major concepts introduced to solve problems are rate of change, optimization, growth and decay, and integration.

+- ### MATH 114 Linear Algebra for Science
+Vectors in 2- and 3-space and their geometry.
+Linear equations, matrices and determinants.
+Introduction to vector spaces.
+Eigenvalues and diagonalization.
+Applications.
+Complex numbers.

+- ### MATH 115 Linear Algebra for Engineering
+Linear equations, matrices and determinants.
+Introduction to vector spaces.
+Eigenvalues and diagonal- ization.
+Applications.
+Complex numbers.

+- ### MATH 127 Calculus 1 for the Sciences
+Functions of a real variable: powers, rational functions, trigonometric, exponential and logarithmic func- tions, their properties and inverses.
+Intuitive discussion of limits and continuity.
+Definition and interpre- tation of the derivative, derivatives of elementary functions, derivative rules and applications.
+Riemann sums and other approximations to the definite integral.
+Fundamental theorems and antiderivatives; change of variable.
+Applications to area, rates, average value.

+- ### MATH 135 Algebra for Honours Mathematics
+An introduction to the language of mathematics and proof techniques through a study of the basic algebraic systems of mathematics: the integers, the integers modulo n, the rational numbers, the real numbers, the complex numbers and polynomials.

+- ### MATH 136 Linear Algebra 1 for Honours Mathematics
+Systems of linear equations, matrix algebra, elementary matrices, computational issues.
+Real n-space, vector spaces and subspaces, basis and dimension, rank of a matrix, linear transformations, and matrix representations.
+Determinants, eigenvalues and diagonalization, applications.

+- ### MATH 138 Calculus 2 For Honours Mathematics
+Introduction to the Riemann integral and approximations.
+Antiderivatives and the Fundamental theorem of calculus.
+Change of variables, Methods of integration.
+Applications of the integral.
+Improper integrals.
+Linear and separable differential equations and applications.
+Tests for convergence for series.
+Binomial series, Functions defined as power series and Taylor series.
+Vector (parametric) curves in R2.
+Suitable topics are illustrated using computer software.

+- ### MATH 225 Applied Linear Algebra 2
+Vector spaces.
+Linear transformations and matrices.
+Inner products.
+Eigenvalues and eigenvectors.
+Diagonalization.
+Applications.

+- ### MATH 235 Linear Algebra 2 for Honours Mathematics
+Orthogonal and unitary matrices and transformations.
+Orthogonal projections, Gram-Schmidt procedure, best approximations, least-squares.
+Inner products, angles and orthogonality, orthogonal diagonalization, singular value decomposition, applications.

+- ### MATH 237 Calculus 3 for Honours Mathematics
+Calculus of functions of several variables.
+Limits, continuity, differentiability, the chain rule.
+The gradient vector and the directional derivative.
+Taylor’s formula.
+Optimization problems.
+Mappings and the Jacobian.
+Multiple integrals in various co-ordinate systems.

+- ### MATH 1435 Math Fundamentals
+This course will provide the student with learning tools that will help them to improve their basic math- ematic skills and also develop reasoning and problem solving skills.
+The student will also develop an understanding of the mathematics used in the woodworking industry